rust-lang/rfcs/text/3748-cargo_check_environment_variable.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-Cargo will set the `CARGO_CHECK` environment variable to `true` when running `cargo check`
+Cargo will set the `CARGO_CHECK` environment variable to `1` when running `cargo check`

-The environment variable will not be set (or will be set to `false`) for commands that require full compilation:
+The environment variable will not be set for commands that require full compilation:
 - `cargo build`
 - `cargo run`
 - `cargo test`